thomashirtz/notion-scholar/README.md

 ## Setting up

 ### Token and database URL
-For the first use it is recommended to set up the configuration file.
-The main parameters to save is the token (which will be securely saved using the ["keyring"](https://pypi.org/project/keyring/) library) and the database-url.
+For the first use, it is recommended to set up the configuration file.
+The main parameters to save are the token (which will be securely saved using the ["keyring"](https://pypi.org/project/keyring/) library) and the database-url.
 ```
 ns set --token <token> --database-url <database_url>
 ```